The Magi and the Christmas

 What is known of the

-Magoi makes them seem like they would have come thundering into the area of Jerusalem on Arabian
+Magi makes it seem more likely that they would have come thundering into the

-stallions accompanied by some tough-looking dudes carrying serious
+area of Jerusalem on Arabian stallions accompanied by some tough-looking

 that the Magi came with a small army.